Seesaw Models under the Lens of Angular Distributions at $\mu^+\mu^-,\, \mu^+ \mu^+, \, \mu^+ \gamma$ and $\mu^+ e^-$ Colliders: Different Seesaw models

-The heavy leptons will finally decay to light leptons associated with Higgs boson or weak gauge bosons.
-The partial decay widths for each generation of $N^0$ and $\widetilde{N}^0$ in different channels are given by:
+The heavy neutrinos eventually decay into light leptons accompanied by a Higgs or weak gauge bosons.
+The partial decay widths for $N^0$ and $\widetilde{N}^0$ are

-It is interesting to notice that the partial decay width for each channel presented in \autoref{eq:decN0I} is twice of that in \autoref{eq:decN0Iinv}.
-This fact can easily be understood by investigating the $h\nu$ mode.
-The scalar field $H$ couples to the right handed neutrinos through the $Y\,\xbar L\, \widetilde H\, N_a$, where only $N_a$ field contributes.
-Now, $N_a$ contains $\sim50\%$ of $N_0$ as well as $\sim50\%$ of $\widetilde N_0$ unlike the usual Type-I seesaw, where $N_0$ is $\sim 100\%$ of $N_R$.
-Similar thing happens for other decay channels also.
+Interestingly, the widths here are reduced by a factor of two compared to the usual Type-I Seesaw case in \autoref{eq:decN0I}.
+This reduction can be understood from the $h\nu$ mode: the scalar field $H$ couples to the right handed neutrinos through the $Y\,\xbar L\, \widetilde H\, N_a$ term, where only $N_a$ field contributes.
+Now, $N_a$ contains $\sim50\%$ of $N_0$ as well as $\sim50\%$ of $\widetilde N_0$ unlike the usual Type-I seesaw, where $N^0$ is essentially a pure $N_R$.
+The same reasoning applies to the other decay channels as well.

+Current collider bounds on heavy neutral leptons (HNL) are not very constraining.
+For these studies, the PMNS matrix is typically extended by introducing more elements $U_{lN}$, on which the bounds are presented.
+Depending on the mass of the HNLs, these bounds vary significantly.
+For TeV-scaled HNLs this limit is: $U_{lN} \lsim 0.1$ \cite{CMS:2022hvh, ATLAS:2023tkz, ATLAS:2024rzi} which becomes even more relaxed with higher masses.
+In inverse or usual type-I seesaw $U_{lN}\propto (v_0 Y/M_n)$ easily satisfies this constraint with $\mathcal O (10^{-1})$ Yukawa couplings at $M_n\sim 1$ TeV.